The Nature Trail

 Our Nature Trail is a mown path through the fields south of the gardens of Keppel Croft.
 In 20-30 minutes you can walk from the gardens to the northern edge of our bush, and back to the gardens through the arboretum.
 We would rather that you planned to take longer for Bill has installed a variety of very interesting Nature Notes along the trail.

-The trail will take you back to the bush where you will find the side trail to High View and Painter’s Point.
+The trail will take you back to the bush where you will find the side trail to the Birders' Shelter, High View and Painter’s Point.
 It runs over a bridge, along the stream bank at the edge of the bush before rising up to High View, the highest point on our farm.

 Bill made a concrete pad for a bench at High View.
 From here there’s a view across the fields of Keppel Croft to the west.
 Over the years we have allowed secondary growth to fill in our toboggan hill.
 Some apple trees growing in this area have succumbed to old age but others bear totally organic delicious fruit for the deer or autumn visitors.
 Bill is planning a selected cutting of some saplings to keep the view clear.